The Boeing Company, together with its subsidiaries, is one of the world's largest aerospace companies and a leading manufacturer

 including satellites and commercial satellite launch vehicles; and space exploration.

-The major programs in this segment include for electronics and information systems: Family of Advanced Beyond Line-of-Sight Terminals (FAB-T) and Joint Tactical Radio System (JTRS); for strategic missile and defense systems: Ground-based Midcourse Defense (GMD); for space and intelligence systems: commercial, civil and military satellites, including the Global Positioning System (GPS) and Wideband Global SATCOM system; and for space exploration: International Space Station, Space Launch System (SLS) and Crew Space Transportation-100.
+The major programs in this segment include for electronics and information systems: Family of Advanced Beyond Line-of-Sight Terminals (FAB-T); for strategic missile and defense systems: Ground-based Midcourse Defense (GMD); for space and intelligence systems: commercial, civil and military satellites, including the Global Positioning System (GPS) and Wideband Global SATCOM system; and for space exploration: International Space Station and Space Launch System (SLS).

 During 2011, the Brigade Combat Team Modernization (BCTM) and Space Shuttle programs concluded.

-This segment also includes Boeing's joint venture operations related to United Launch Alliance and United Space Alliance.
+This segment also includes Boeing's joint venture operations related to United Launch Alliance (ULA) and United Space Alliance (USA).

 Financial results for BDS' N&SS group were as follows:

 N&SS revenues in 2013 increased by $601 million compared with 2012 primarily due to higher revenues of $364 million on the Space Launch System program awarded in the fourth quarter of 2012 and higher revenues of $329 million in commercial satellite programs.
 This increase was partially offset by lower revenues of $196 million on electronic and information solutions programs.